gwu-libraries/sfm-ui/_posts/2017-09-14-twitter-data.md

 Twitter’s Developer Policy is generally interpreted as allowing sharing of tweets locally, i.e., within an academic institution.
 For example, we share the datasets we have collected at GW Libraries with members of the GW research community (but when sharing outside the GW community, we only share the tweet ids).
 However, only a small number of institutions proactively collect Twitter data -- your library is a good place to inquire.

 Another option for acquiring an existing Twitter dataset is [TweetSets](https://tweetsets.library.gwu.edu/), a web application that I’ve developed.
 TweetSets allows you to create your own dataset by querying and limiting an existing dataset.
 For example, you can create a dataset that only contains original tweets with the term “trump” from the Women’s March dataset.
 If you are local, TweetSets will allow you to download the complete tweet; otherwise, just the tweet ids can be downloaded.
+Currently, TweetSets includes nearly a half billion tweets.

 ### 3. Purchase from Twitter
 You can purchase historical Twitter data directly from Twitter, using the [Historical PowerTrack](https://developer.twitter.com/en/docs/tweets/batch-historical/overview) enterprise product.